julianeon/julianeon/repo_guide.md

 I've made apps with authentication that use AWS services like AppSync, but those aren't here since they can't be run locally as easily as an app without AWS credentials.

+Using the Graph protocol, you can see my [subgraph](https://github.com/julianeon/cronos) for the Cronos ERC-20 token, this [app](https://github.com/julianeon/cronos-graph) to show that data, and this [app](https://github.com/julianeon/subgraph-sepolia-mkt) displaying data for a newly created token deployed on Ethereum's Sebolia testnet.

 ### Demos

 You can see demos of 16 of my JavaScript apps on [Glitch](https://glitch.com) at [glitch.com/@julianeon](https://glitch.com/@julianeon).
 Be aware that they take 1-3 minutes to load.
 Once they do, you'll see the demo and a link to the code towards the bottom of the page.